portexe/old-portexe-website/_posts/2017-11-22-an-analysis-of-net-neutrality.md

 caption: Net Neutrality
 ---

-Net Neutrality is a term that most people today have heard, but how much about net neutrality do you know?
+Net Neutrality is a term that most people today have heard, but how much do you know about it?
 Should you care?
 Afterall, it's not that big of a deal, right?
 It's just the internet.
 As long as you can check your social media accounts and watch your online movies, do you think you'd be satisfied regardless?

 ### Net neutrality is not necessarily about the present.

 The thing to keep in mind here is that companies want to discriminate against certain forms of internet traffic in order to suit their business desires.
 The goal of net neutrality is to prevent companies from discriminating against different forms of internet traffic in order to maintain a completely neutral platform.
-Broadband discrimination leads to application discrimination by nature, and leads to reduced innovation.
+Broadband discrimination leads to application discrimination by nature, which leads to reduced innovation.
 In a neutral net, developers are free to create new and innovative technologies.
-In a non-neutral net, the interests of developers are directed and distorted by consumers being forced to use particular products.
+In a non-neutral net, the interests of developers are directed and distorted by consumers being forced to use particular products and services.

 ### So how does this affect you?

 At this exact moment it may not effect you at all.
 The concern is with how influential the internet has become, and how a non-neutral net could shape the future.
 The internet is used in places that you may or may not even think about.
 It's in your cars, your phones, and in modern homes it's even in your thermostats.
-The internet is used almost everywhere to accommodate our needs, and if cable companies are aallowed to, they will charge you more money to continue using these devices.
-The same devices that you've always used before simply because you are able to connect it to WiFi.
+The internet is used almost everywhere to accommodate our needs, and if cable companies are allowed to, they will charge you more money to continue using these devices the way you do today.
+These are the same devices that you've always used before simply because you are able to connect it to WiFi.

-ISP's have been known to attempt to charge more money for the exact same internet service for people who are using particlau applications.
+ISP's have been known to attempt charging more money to remove un-necessary restrictions from their services.
 For example, Comcast wanted customers to pay more money to use VPN's (Virtual Private Networks).
 This sort of action would affect many people who work from home and connect to their company's intranet.
 A lot of people use VPN's for personal reasons as well, and they could either have to cease use or pay more money.

 The internet is a very important tool today, and it has a lot to do with the fact that when you purchase internet access, you get the entire internet all at once.
 In a non-neutral internet you will likely pay for particular websites or services rather than the internet itself.
 This is very much like when you purchase cable, you only get certain channels instead of all channels.
-The reasons behind net neutrality's importance goes beyond simple desires.
-It is a somewhat technical subject, and my goal is to provide enough information in one article to form your own educated opinion on the subject.
+The reasons behind the importance of Net Neutrality goes beyond our simple desires.
+It is a somewhat technical subject, and my goal is to provide enough information in one article to help you form your own educated opinion on the subject.

 ### A Brief History Of Net Neutrality

-Below this timeline I highlight what I consider to be some of the more important points in net neutrality's history and go into some greater detail if you do not feel like checking each individual source.
+Below this timeline I highlight what I consider to be some of the most important points in net neutrality's history and go into some greater detail if you do not feel like checking each individual source.

 ---